 The GemHunter getting ready to go underground at Arizona's Inspiration Mine in 2011.

 Well, got to go!
 Oh, by the way, you can get weekly tips on prospecting at the GemHunter's Facebook.
-And when you forget your rock-hammer, we provide you with tips on how to break those rocks without a hammer.
+And I'm trying to get started on Google+.
+When you forget your rock-hammer, we provide you with ideas on how to break those rocks without a hammer.

 I accidentally learned to sketch in 1990.
 If it wasn't for my fellow co-worker (Fiddy), I probably would never have discovered this talent.
 This one I sketched at a staff meeting.
 See if you can pick out Ronnie, Dickie, General Custer & our sleeping Sports authority.
 I was pleasantly surprised how I was able to capture their likeness.

 The Number of Prospectors & Rock Hounds Who Have Visited This Site: